 We strongly recommend that you purchase tickets in advance for guaranteed admission.
 If you have specific seating needs, you may reach House Management by e-mail at: email@example.com

 We strongly recommend that you purchase tickets online for guaranteed admission.
 Online sales are available up to one hour before the show begins.
 The Rhode Center box office opens one hour prior to showtime.
 You may purchase tickets for any future performance online or at the box office.

-There is ample, free street parking throughout Downtown Kenosha surrounding the Rhode Center, along with a number of free public parking lots.
-For locations of public parking lots, check out the "Getting Around" section of the Downtown Kenosha website: www.downtownkenosha.org
+There is free street and lot parking throughout Downtown Kenosha surrounding the Rhode Center, along with a number of free public parking lots.
+For locations of public parking lots, please reference the Downtown Kenosha website.

 Your FlexPass is associated to your specific Patron ID, which you received in your e-mail receipt upon purchase.
 You will use this Patron ID when you purchase tickets online; simply click on the Redeem Benefits button when payment is requested.
 You may also bring your Patron ID to the box office, pending availability of tickets.You can also send an e-mail to: firstname.lastname@example.org